ahabra/webitem/README.md

 ```

 ### Property's Change Callback
-When you define a property, you can provide a callback function to be called whenever the property's value is changed (throug an API call).
+When you define a property, you can provide a callback function to be called whenever the property's
+value is changed (through an API call).
 The function expects two arguments, oldValue and newValue.
 Consider this example:

 ```js